If you feel that your project conforms to the criteria for grants, you need to send an application that will consist of:

 - A detailed description of the project’s artistic content.

-- Full CVs of the people involved in the project.
+- Full CVs of the main creatives involved in the project.

 - A clear budget that outlines all expenditure and all expected income, including (but not exclusively) earnings, sponsorship and support in-kind.